Close

 Dacthal Exposure and Potential Lawsuits

 The recent EPA ban on Dacthal signifies the growing recognition of potential health risks associated with the herbicide.
 This has opened the door for legal action for families who believe their children were harmed by DCPA exposure during pregnancy.
 Lawsuits may target the manufacturer of Dacthal for failing to adequately warn consumers about the risks, as well as other parties involved in the production, distribution, and application of the herbicide.
-Affected families may seek compensation for the medical expenses, pain and suffering, and other
+Affected families may seek compensation for the medical expenses, pain and suffering, and other damages resulting from their child’s health problems.

 Who Can File a Lawsuit?